 - This is the first time we are witnessing a giant PSU bank acquiring a large private sector in bank in India.
 Considering that Yes Bank’s total net worth and total assets are just 10% of SBI’s, it shouldn’t be a big challenge for SBI.

 Yes Bank shares are available at very low prices.
-Is it the time to buy?
+Is it the time to buy or sell Yes Bank?

 Incorporated on November 21 2003, Yes Bank Ltd offers a wide range of banking and financial services.
 Yes Bank operates in four segments such as Retail Banking, Treasury, Corporate/Wholesale Banking and Other Banking Operations.